bobbyjeff/drawbot/README.md

 A collection of [DrawBot](https://www.drawbot.com/) scripts and their exported outputs.

 [DrawBot](https://www.drawbot.com/) is a free macOS application for generating two-dimensional graphics through Python scripting.
 It supports rectangles, ovals, bezier paths, text, and transparency, and can export to PDF, SVG, PNG, JPEG, TIFF, and video formats.
+You can check out [this website](https://dailydrawbot.tumblr.com/) for some inspiration.

 ## Structure